Gotham13121997/TWI_to_FB/README.md

 # TWI_to_FB
-Schedule Publishing Twitter User Timeline Tweets To Facebook Page.
+Schedule Publishing Twitter User Tweets To Facebook Page.

 This helps you in automating the task of posting on a facebook page.
 By default configured for
 daily post publishing.
 It fetches new tweets from any twitter handle(by default every sunday GMT) as the source of posts.